50 famous paintings and the stories behind them

 - Year: 1899

 A leading post-impressionist and frenemy of Vincent van Gogh, Gauguin abandoned his wife and children for a hedonistic life in the South Seas.
-Admired for over a century for his seemingly innocent portraits of Tahitian women, Gaughin was also a syphilitic sexual predator who molested countless young girls in his Polynesian pleasure palace dubbed "The House of Orgasm."
+Admired for over a century for his seemingly innocent portraits of Tahitian women, Gauguin was also a syphilitic sexual predator who molested countless young girls in his Polynesian palace.

 Portrait of Adele Bloch-Bauer